Last updated: 20 January 2023

 Your personal data will not be sold to any third-parties without your express prior consent.

-4. IS YOUR DATA EVER TRANSFERRED OUTSIDE OF THE EEA?
+6. IS YOUR DATA EVER TRANSFERRED OUTSIDE OF THE UK AND/OR EEA?

-We share your personal data within Kyckr and with some of our third-party suppliers.
-This will involve transferring your data outside the UK and/or the EEA.
+We share your personal data within Kyckr and with some of our third-party service providers.
+This might involve transferring your data outside the UK and/or the EEA.
 Whenever we transfer your personal data out of the UK and/or the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 Please contact us on firstname.lastname@example.org if you want further information on the specific mechanism used by us when transferring your personal data out of the UK and/or EEA.